BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Sharlyne-ben/README.md

 Plain language Increases Retention: Information presented simply is more likely to be remembered.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+Start" vs. "Initiate": "Start" is immediately understood by all, whereas "initiate" might cause hesitation for some readers.
+"Use" vs. "Utilize": "Use" is straightforward and clear, while "utilize" can sound unnecessarily complex.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?